DrugLib.com — Drug Information Portal

 Bacteriologic studies should be performed to determine the causative organisms and their susceptibility to clindamycin.

-In Vitro Susceptibility Testing: A standardized disk testing procedure * is recommended for determining susceptibility of aerobic bacteria to clindamycin.
-A description is contained in the CLEOCIN® Susceptibility Disk insert.
+A standardized disk testing procedure2 is recommended for determining susceptibility of aerobic bacteria to clindamycin.
+A description is contained in the CLEOCIN® Susceptibility Disk (clindamycin) insert.
 Using this method, the laboratory can designate isolates as resistant, intermediate, or susceptible.
 Tube or agar dilution methods may be used for both anaerobic and aerobic bacteria.
-When the directions in the CLEOCIN® Susceptibility Powder insert are followed, an MIC of 1.6 mcg/mL may be considered susceptible; MICs of 1.6 to 4.8 mcg/mL may be considered intermediate and MICs greater than 4.8 mcg/mL may be considered resistant.
+When the directions in the CLEOCIN® Susceptibility Powder insert are followed, an MIC (minimal inhibitory concentration) of 1.6 mcg/mL may be considered susceptible; MICs of 1.6 to 4.8 mcg/mL may be considered intermediate and MICs greater than 4.8 mcg/mL may be considered resistant.

 CLEOCIN Susceptibility Disks 2 mcg.
 See package insert for use.